 Who is Akiflow for?

 Akiflow is built for a specific type of user.
 If you only need a simple task list, this is overkill.
-But if you recognize that your day consists of tasks from five different apps and your calendar is always full, then Akiflow could be interesting.
+But if you recognize that your day consists of tasks from five different apps and your calendar is always full, then Akiflow might be interesting.

-The tool is well-suited for:
+The tool is a good fit for:

-- Professionals who work with multiple tools and constantly need to switch
+- Professionals who work with multiple tools and need to constantly switch

 - People who love time-blocking and want to visually plan their day